Yohan460/go-jamf-api/api/docs/ComputerSecurity.md

 `func (o *ComputerSecurity) HasBootstrapTokenEscrowedStatus() bool`

 HasBootstrapTokenEscrowedStatus returns a boolean if a field has been set.

+### GetLastAttestationAttempt

+`func (o *ComputerSecurity) GetLastAttestationAttempt() string`

+GetLastAttestationAttempt returns the LastAttestationAttempt field if non-nil, zero value otherwise.

+### GetLastAttestationAttemptOk

+`func (o *ComputerSecurity) GetLastAttestationAttemptOk() (*string, bool)`

+GetLastAttestationAttemptOk returns a tuple with the LastAttestationAttempt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastAttestationAttempt

+`func (o *ComputerSecurity) SetLastAttestationAttempt(v string)`

+SetLastAttestationAttempt sets LastAttestationAttempt field to given value.

+### HasLastAttestationAttempt

+`func (o *ComputerSecurity) HasLastAttestationAttempt() bool`

+HasLastAttestationAttempt returns a boolean if a field has been set.

+### GetLastSuccessfulAttestation

+`func (o *ComputerSecurity) GetLastSuccessfulAttestation() string`

+GetLastSuccessfulAttestation returns the LastSuccessfulAttestation field if non-nil, zero value otherwise.

+### GetLastSuccessfulAttestationOk

+`func (o *ComputerSecurity) GetLastSuccessfulAttestationOk() (*string, bool)`

+GetLastSuccessfulAttestationOk returns a tuple with the LastSuccessfulAttestation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastSuccessfulAttestation

+`func (o *ComputerSecurity) SetLastSuccessfulAttestation(v string)`

+SetLastSuccessfulAttestation sets LastSuccessfulAttestation field to given value.

+### HasLastSuccessfulAttestation

+`func (o *ComputerSecurity) HasLastSuccessfulAttestation() bool`

+HasLastSuccessfulAttestation returns a boolean if a field has been set.

+### GetAttestationStatus

+`func (o *ComputerSecurity) GetAttestationStatus() string`

+GetAttestationStatus returns the AttestationStatus field if non-nil, zero value otherwise.

+### GetAttestationStatusOk

+`func (o *ComputerSecurity) GetAttestationStatusOk() (*string, bool)`

+GetAttestationStatusOk returns a tuple with the AttestationStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttestationStatus

+`func (o *ComputerSecurity) SetAttestationStatus(v string)`

+SetAttestationStatus sets AttestationStatus field to given value.

+### HasAttestationStatus

+`func (o *ComputerSecurity) HasAttestationStatus() bool`

+HasAttestationStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)